huyurt/book-summary/head-first-design-patterns/readme.md

 We know that not all of the subclasses should have flying or quacking behavior, so inheritance isn’t the right answer.
 But while having the subclasses implement Flyable and/or Quackable solves part of the problem, it completely destroys code reuse for those behaviors, so it just creates a different maintenance nightmare.
-Whenever you need to modify a behavior, you’re often forced to track down and change it in all the different subclasses where that behavior is defined, probably introducing new bugs along the way.
+Whenever you need to modify a behavior, you are often forced to track down and change it in all the different subclasses where that behavior is defined, probably introducing new bugs along the way.